wombleton/gitlaw-nz/acts/H/Hutt Valley Drainage Act 1967.md

         provided that he shall not thereby go out of office until his successor has been duly appointed.

-    (2) Every person who does any act as a member of the Board after his office has become vacant under this section, commits an offence and is liable on summary conviction to a fine not exceeding 50 pounds.
+    (2) Every person who does any act as a member of the Board after his office has become vacant under this section, commits an offence and is liable on conviction to a fine not exceeding $100\.

     (3) Any vacancy occurring under this section shall be deemed an extraordinary vacancy.

+    Section 10(2): amended, on 1 July 2013, by [section 413][109] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 11 Filling of extraordinary vacancies